nuntiodev/hera/README.md

 ![example workflow](https://github.com/softcorp-io/block-user-service/actions/workflows/build.yaml/badge.svg)

 Are you tired of wasting your time writing the same service over and over again?
 We are, and that's why we have created Softcorp Blocks.
-These are modular and simple API building blocks that run in any Linux-based environment and that you can connect to through our simple SDK.
+These are modular and simple API building blocks that run on any Linux-based environment and that you can connect to through our simple SDK.
 Our blocks are simple and are meant for your applications to build upon.
-The blocks are all stateless, scales horizontally and comes with a large suit of tests.
+The blocks are all stateless, scales horizontally and comes with a large set of tests.
-Furthermore, each block automatically handles extra metadata and encryption which means you can customize them to handle almost any environment!
+Furthermore, each block automatically handles extra metadata and encryption, which means you can customize them to handle almost any environment!
 <br/><br/>
 The User Service block is an API block written in Golang that communicates over gRPC.
 The user-block is responsible for handling your organization's user management.